WDI-201/persistent-blogger/README.md

 # Persistent Blogger

-In this assignment, you will create a new blog application using Express.js, Mongoose, and the Model-View-Controller (MVC) architecture.
+In this assignment, you will create a new blog application using Express.js, MongoDB, Mongoose, and the Model-View-Controller (MVC) architecture.
 The application will allow users to create, read, update, and delete authors and blog posts.

 ## Instructions